json-api/json-api/format/index.md

 > NOTE: In some use-cases, such as importing data from another source, it may be possible to use something other than a UUID that is still guaranteed to be globally unique.
-Do not use anything other than a UUID unless you are 100% confident that the strategy you are using is indeed globally unique.
+Do not use anything other than a UUID unless you are 100% confident that the strategy you are using indeed generates globally unique indentifiers.

 For example: